pwright/skupper-example-yaml/README.md

 The Hello World example has a frontend workload in west that sends HTTP requests to a backend service.
 To make that service available in west, create a `listener` resource with `routing-key: backend:http`.
-Connections to the listener are routed to connectors in remote sites with matching routing keys.
+Connections to the local listener are routed to connectors in remote sites with matching routing keys.
+The `hostname` and `port` fields define the local connection endpoint.

 [listener.yaml](west/listener.yaml):